Andrew Vaughn Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The Twins have the fourth-ranked team ERA across all league pitching staffs (3.43).
+- The Twins have the sixth-ranked team ERA among all MLB pitching staffs (3.53).

-- Twins pitchers combine to give up the seventh-fewest home runs in baseball (28 total, 0.9 per game).
+- The Twins give up the seventh-fewest home runs in baseball (29 total, 0.9 per game).

-- Varland (0-0) gets the start for the Twins, his second of the season.
+- Lopez (2-2 with a 4.00 ERA and 46 strikeouts in 36 2/3 innings pitched) gets the start for the Twins, his seventh of the season.

-- The righty last appeared on Friday, April 14 against the New York Yankees, when he tossed six innings, allowing three earned runs while giving up six hits.
+- His most recent appearance was on Friday against the Kansas City Royals, when the right-hander tossed six innings, surrendering six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.